verhas/License3j/readme.md

 executed automatically.
 This can be use to load the default public and private keys that you usually work with.

 The commands can be abbreviated.
 You need to write only so many characters so that the command can uniquely identified.
-The sam eis true for the command parameters that have names.
+The same is true for the command parameters that have names.
 Thus you can type `si` instead of `sign` to sign a license.

+Later versions of License3j will not include the Repl application.
+The Repl application will be moved to a separate library and it will use the `javax0.repl` library as a framework.
+This solution provides a leaner license3j library that you include into your application.
+Your application will not contain the code of the License3j Repl application.
+Moving the repl framework to a separate library makes it more viable and can be used by other Java applications as well.
+No matter which version you use following 3.0.0 there will be a Repl application available to manage the licenses and the keys.

 ## Download and Installation